ConorMcCulloch/purple-rosemary-fdc6a/src/pages/blog/valheimserver.md

 ```

-and proceeded to edit the servers name and add a password for better security
+and proceeded to edit the servers name and add a password for better security.

 ![](/images/edit%20config%202.png)